DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 Where words are in *italics*, these are the actual names used in the C++ programs for sensorCAM.
 Consequently they may seem cryptic, but their function is hopefully clear.

-### 4.2 Help commands

-As the sensorCAM is still under development, the sketch still has numerous debugging options and a couple may be useful in understanding and optimizing the device.
-The help command has the form'h#' where the digit# turns ON a debug output.
-The following h# output options might be useful, particularly h7, i.e. a triggered wait(w):

-**h** &nbsp; &nbsp; &nbsp; &nbsp; shows current settings for help, _maxSensors_ and _brightSF_

-**h%%** &nbsp; sets _maxSensors_ to%% for%% from 10 to 97(m0,%% is better alternative)

-**h-** &nbsp; &nbsp; &nbsp; turns OFF all debug options. h-# turns off individual debug values(5-9 only).

-**h7[,#] &nbsp; causes the program to suspend any new data streaming upon any trip of the bank 1 sensors, allowing inspection of sensor data by using commands like f%%, & , etc. &nbsp; h7,# changes default(1) to bank #**

 ## 5. Configuration

 ### 5.1 Plan a grand sensor numbering strategy

-The first step is to decide a sensor distribution strategy & numbering strategy.
+The first step is to decide a sensor distribution strategy & numbering strategy (not set in stone) .
 A sensorCAM has 10 banks (0-9) of eight (0-7) individual sensors available (total 80).
 Each **bank** can be tested as a whole to see if ANY sensors tripped or NO sensors tripped.
 Also placing a string of sensors in a row, for example along a platform, can indicate train position with the binary bank value increasing as the train approaches a signal as it crosses sensors 0 through 7. (see **Figure 5** for examples) Sensors are generally referred to with a two digit bank/sensor designation (their bsNo.) e.g Sensor 68 and 69 are therefore invalid bs numbers, 97 is valid.
 Use one bank for a platform (set of 8 sensors).
-Sensor S00 is reserved as a brightness reference sensor.
-Sensor S06 is also RESERVED for now.
+Sensor **S00** is reserved as a brightness reference sensor.
+Sensor **S06** is also RESERVED for now.
 It is suggested that user's Sensors start with bank 1, i.e. S10, S11 & upwards, with related sensors in their own bank.
 They do NOT need to be sequential (Follow the installation Guide for full details). **With the recommended definitions set up, the user does not need to remember or refer to vPins for sensorCAM sensors at all - just use the S%% identifier.**

 For an EX-Command Station (CS), the 80 sensors will have vPin numbers ranging from #00 to #79 (DECIMAL) and mapped to 80 b/s id's(S00 to S97).
 Users can use, for example, **AT(CAM 0%%)** in EXRAIL commands where a vPin ID is called for.
 For the technically minded, CS invisibly calculates vPin=BasePin+b*8+s.
-For further details on adopted notation, refer to section **4.1.**

 ### 5.2 Preset the wifi SSID and password